yingjun2/tic-tac-toc2.0/README.md

 + [ ] **No human experiences involved** - The program contains the idea of Exhaustive Attack method and the spirit of traversal, on the other hand, no human experience of the game is needed.
 + [ ] **Decision making** - Each possible solution is given appropriate weight for evaluation, and make the final decision; the process of decision making which based on the traversal on the next level(s) is called back propagation.

-### Purpose:
+### Purpose/Functions:
  - We are ambitious enough to generate a human-computer interactive GUI medium for playing the game.
  - The player can choose to play on the offensive position or the defensive position.
+[Not fulfiled yet.]
+ - The player can choose to play with the AI in different levels (easy: totally random, medium: look only one step ahead, hard: traverse all possibilities)
  - The program can use the MCS to make the (best) decision.
  - The program can also help dig in some interesting research on tic-tac-toe, including but not limited to:
  ~~~~
  1. What's the winning rate of the offensive position / defensive position?
- 2. What is the probability of the first player winning in Tic Tac Toe as well as the second one winning?
+ 2. What's the potential skill level of the game?
  3. Is there a way to never lose at Tic-Tac-Toe?
+ 4. How's the winning rate for different levels of AIs?
+ 5. How much will the times of Monte Carlo Simulation affect the results.
  etc.
  ~~~~